Qonfused/OCE-Build/docs/schema.md

 **Description**: Forces `Resolution` to be set in cases where the desired resolution is not available by default, such as on legacy Intel GMA and first generation Intel HD Graphics (Ironlake/Arrandale).
 Setting `Resolution` to `Max` will try to pull the largest available resolution from the connected display's EDID.

 *Note*: This option depends on the [`OC_FORCE_RESOLUTION_PROTOCOL`](https://github.com/acidanthera/OpenCorePkg/blob/master/Include/Acidanthera/Protocol/OcForceResolution.h) protocol being present.
 This protocol is currently only supported by `OpenDuetPkg`.
-The `OpenDuetPkg` implementation currently only supports Intel iGPUs.
+The `OpenDuetPkg` implementation currently only supports Intel iGPUs and certain ATI GPUs.

 <h3 id=uefi-output-gopburstmode>UEFI -> Output -> GopBurstMode</h3>